-Both of these “super-agers” have a higher than average probability of surviving a four-year term in office, relative to other men their age.
+Each “super-ager” has a higher than average probability of surviving a four-year term in office than other men their age.
 For Biden, the probability of surviving the next four years is 95.2%, vs. the 82.2% average for men his age.
 For Trump, this figure is 90.3%, vs. the 86.2% average for men his age.

 The researchers expect Biden to outlive Trump, even though he is three years older.
 In the paper, the researchers note Biden’s “nearly perfect health profile for a man his age.”

 This compares to Trump’s “significant but modifiable” risk factors.

 The researchers note that Trump has an elevated familial risk of late-onset Alzheimer’s disease.
 But they expect that neither candidate will have major cognitive functioning challenges now or during the next four years.

 Co-author S. Jay Olshansky said the results are evidence that age does not matter in this historic election.
 The next elected president will, in either case, be the oldest in American history.

 “We see chronological age as a topic of discussion time and again during elections, even though scientific and medical evidence tells us that biological age is far more important,” said Olshansky, a professor of epidemiology and biostatics at the UIC School of Public Health.

 Biological age is reflective of how rapidly a body grows old — this occurs at different rates, Olshansky said.
 “Some people can be biologically old at age 50, while others can be biologically young at age 80.”